tylerb1/wikijumps/README.md

 [Live demo](wikijumps.com)

-If you like this project, consider donating on my [Ko-fi page](https://ko-fi.com/tylerb1).
+If you like this project, consider sponsoring the project and/or donating on my [Ko-fi page](https://ko-fi.com/tylerb1).

 ## What it is